bread-gang/SAAS/README.md

 ![Sicko Mode](image/sicko_mode.jpg)

 ### What does it do?
-Imagine if you and your homie to play sicko mode at the same time, now you can
+Imagine if you and your homie want to play sicko mode at the same time, now you can